 To sum up, CSB endeavors to provide the utmost satisfaction to customers.
 The customers may register their complaints as well as track their status online.
 The bank adapts every possible way to provide a satisfactory resolution to the complaint.

 Contact details of the Principal Nodal Officer are:

 Address: Shri V. Ganesan,

 Head – Recovery & Credit Monitoring, CSB Bank Ltd,

 Head Office, “CSB Bhavan”, St. Mary’s College Road

 At CSB Bank Limited, the customers may expect grievance resolution within a maximum time of one month.

-Online registration of complaint requires personal and complaint details of the complainant.
+Online registration of complaints requires the personal and complaint details of the complainant.

 A content writer with a proficient experience of 3 years.
 Being a keen learner, I work with an ongoing curiosity and owns good research skills.
 I love being creative and make sure to integrate this creativity in my works for the benefit of society and community.